Eating away from home is a normal part of our lives, but it can be a challenge when you’re trying to make healthy food choices.

-In the last week, did you eat away from home (this includes any food you didn’t make at home, including restaurant food, fast food, and take-out foods)?
+In the last week, did you eat away from home?
+This includes any food you didn’t make at home, restaurant food, fast food, and take-out food.

-If ‘yes’, how many times did you eat away from home in the last week?
+If you said yes, how many times did you eat away from home in the last week?

-Restaurant food is often higher in fat, salt, and/or calories.
-Portions are larger than 1 person needs.
-It’s harder to make healthy choices and eat smaller portions when you eat meals that aren’t made at home.
+Restaurant food often has more fat, salt, and calories than the food you might cook.
+Often the portions are larger than you need.
+It’s hard to make healthy choices and eat smaller portions when you eat meals that aren’t made at home.
+This doesn’t’ mean that you only have to eat at home.
 When you eat away from home, have a plan to make healthier choices.

 Here are some ideas that people have found helped when eating away from home.

-I found that many restaurants have the nutrition information on their website.
-It makes me aware of how many calories, fat, sugar or salt is in the food.
-So before I go, I make a plan for what I am going to order.
+- I found that many restaurants have the nutrition information on their website.
+It makes me aware of how many calories, fat, sugar, or salt is in the food.
+So, before I go, I make a plan for what I’m going to order.

-At events, the meals are often a buffet.
-The 2 things that have helped me are to look at all the items before I make my choice and choose a smaller plate.
+- At some events, the meals are often a buffet.
+I do 2 things that have helped me.
+I look at all the items before I make my choice, and I choose a smaller plate.

-If eating away from home is an area that you would like to work on, write down your ideas that may work for you.
+If eating away from home is an area that you’d like to work on, write down some ideas that may work for you.

 - Healthy eating is not just about